tasket/wyng-backup/README.md

 #### prune

-The `prune` command can remove any backup session you specify, except for the latest version, without re-writing the data archive or compromising volume integrity.
+The `prune` command can quickly remove any prior backup session you specify without re-writing the data archive or compromising volume integrity.
 This is a great way to reclaim space on a backup drive!
 To use, supply a single exact date-time in YYYYMMDD-HHMMSS format to remove a specific session, or two date-times as a range: